alanjohnks/Password-Manager/README.md

 Password Generator

-Creates strong random passwords with a mix of letters, numbers, and symbols.
+- Creates strong random passwords with a mix of letters, numbers, and symbols.

-Automatically copies the generated password to the clipboard.
+- Automatically copies the generated password to the clipboard.

-Save & Manage Passwords
+- Save & Manage Passwords

-Stores credentials securely in a local new_data.json file.
+- Stores credentials securely in a local new_data.json file.

-Prevents overwriting by updating the file with new entries.
+- Prevents overwriting by updating the file with new entries.

-Search Functionality

-Instantly look up saved credentials for any website.
+- Search Functionality: Instantly look up saved credentials for any website.

-Displays email/username and password in a pop-up.
+- Displays email/username and password in a pop-up.

-User-Friendly GUI
+- User-Friendly GUI

-Built with Tkinter for a clean and interactive interface.
+- Built with Tkinter for a clean and interactive interface.

-Includes buttons for Generate Password, Add, and Search.
+- Includes buttons for Generate Password, Add, and Search.

 🖼️ Screenshots